University of Nebraska

 Acquisition in 2014

-Topera Medical is a venture-backed medical device company focused on improving the diagnosis and treatment of complex cardiac arrhythmias.
-The company has developed an innovative 3D analysis and mapping system that assists electrophysiologists in identifying the electrical sources responsible for various arrhythmias, including atrial fibrillation, atrial flutter, atrial tachycardia, and ventricular tachycardia.
-The Topera System comprises the RhythmView Workstation and the FIRMap diagnostic catheter, which together enable clinicians to visualize the heart's electrical activity in real-time.
-This dynamic representation aids in more accurate diagnosis and effective treatment planning, ultimately aiming to enhance patient outcomes in cardiac care.
+Topera Medical is a venture-backed medical device company focused on enhancing the diagnosis and treatment of complex cardiac arrhythmias.
+It has developed an innovative 3D analysis and mapping system that assists electrophysiologists in identifying the electrical sources of these arrhythmias.
+The Topera System comprises the RhythmView Workstation and the FIRMap diagnostic catheter, which together offer a dynamic representation of the heart's electrical activity.
+This technology supports the diagnosis and treatment planning for various arrhythmias, including atrial fibrillation, atrial flutter, atrial tachycardia, and ventricular tachycardia, ultimately aiming to improve patient outcomes.

 CFR Pharmaceuticals